MikeBruns/discord-steam-link/README.md

 ## Running the bot permanently

-You can run the bot using the given `pm2` npm scripts to manage starting and restarting the application.
+Run the bot using the given `pm2` npm scripts to manage starting and restarting the application.
+You will have to leave your computer on for the bot to be active.
+Other option would be to host a server to not run your computer all the time.

 ## Developing
 `npm run dev`